quasarch/marketplace/README.md

-# container-marketplace
+# marketplace

-Container Marketplace is a Quasarch curated list of public made containers people can use to deploy through [Quasarch Console](#).
+Marketplace is a Quasarch curated list of public made containers, lambdas, and VMs people can use to deploy through [Quasarch Console](#).
 Please submit a pull request if you want to add any more containers that might be helpful to other developers.

 Deployments must be of type: